lepperm/Learning-Log/_posts/journal/2021/10/2021-10-20-firming-up-silver-is-gold.md

 I worked on some tasks using new task system for a few days after implementing, and found it to be a massive workflow improvement, in terms of resistance getting into tasks and accurately tracking everything in one place.
 It was easy to quickly update my notes and leave thoughts for myself.
 A "link for testing" field made it easy to jump right to the pages in question to verify that my changes matched the acceptance criteria.

 New users have generated a huge influx of changes and feedback, which is great for the site, but was becoming challenging to juggle.
 My day job had become extremely busy, to the point where I would get home late and could honestly go directly to bed with how exhausted and mentally cooked I'd been.
 The number of meetings I was jumping on for the client site had been increasing, too.
-I had three scheduled one week, and since then have asked to combine meetings back down into one.
+I had three scheduled one week, and since then have asked to combine any meetings for the week down into one.

-To be honest, having no spare time for personal projects or self-guided learning has me feeling a little bit hopeless about my prospects for getting a true developer role.
-As much as I'm glad to be part of this site and do sincerely believe that it will help people and do good, which is very motivating and exciting, I also don't think anyone would hire me for some WordPress plugins I configured and CSS I wrote.
-I'd love to showcase my involvement but, from a technical angle, it's more of a portfolio piece for a Project Manager position than a Software Engineer role, so there's some duality to this process.

 After a busy week of chipping away at changes, I finally migrated Production back to Staging, hopeful to restore more of a controlled development environment.

-During this time, I had a meeting with the client about another potential project, but between my stress levels and availability, and the timeframe they were wanting, it looks like things didn't work out.
-I would have enjoyed to take on a more technical project, but this was likely for the best, as I literally didn't have the bandwidth to even think about it.
+During this time, I had a meeting with the client about another potential project, but with my bandwidth and availability, and the timeframe they were wanting, it was looking like things wouldn't work out, unfortunately.
+I would have enjoyed to take on a more technical project, but this was likely for the best, as it absolutely would have overextended me.

 I conducted a training session with a team member on how to use WP-Admin, how to adjust and modify some of our key plugins, and how to create community content, newsletter campaigns, and knowledge base articles to support users.
 It was a great teaching and learning session!
 When I'm conducting training, I enjoy taking note of all the curiosities and new questions that pop up along the way, and digging into them after we've covered all the key content.
 I feel like it was a very productive session!